 Delivered a paper born of my ongoing work on the HBO series Westworld at the annual conference of Popular Culture Association in Washington DC.

-My paper forms part of the “Science & Popular Culture Science & Pop Culture III: From Game of Thrones to Westworld” panel, where I’ll talk about representations of artificial intelligence in culture and sonic signifiers of the real and artificial in the show.
+My paper forms part of the “Science & Popular Culture Science & Pop Culture III: From Game of Thrones to Westworld” panel, where I talked about representations of artificial intelligence in culture and sonic signifiers of the real and artificial in the show.
 There were lots of other speakers on Westworld and AI, and I was thrilled to be able share this work to an audience for the first time.

 Part of this work, centered on the use of music in the show and including interviews with the show’s producer Stephen Semel, music editor Chris Kaller and co-creator/showrunner Jonah Nolan, is due to be published in Reading Westworld (Eds: Alex Goody & Antonia Mackay, Palgrave Macmillan) out July 2019.